mmwasigwa/codechallenge/README.md

-## Title - School Code Challenge - JavaScript
+##  School Code Challenge - JavaScript
 This repository contains my submission for the school code challenge week 1 which was mainly based on Javascript

 ## Table of Content